ward/run/_drafts/2018-05-27-20km-door-brussel.md

 I had two and a halve plates of the leftovers which was, in retrospect, maybe just a bit too much for a race.
 A burp during the race briefly brought up a tiny bit of it to the back of my throat.
+Nothing else of it directly bothered me though, I think.

 Besides that it was a matter of drinking enough water and using the toilet often enough.
 We left at 8:30 to catch the metro to be at the race area around